-The above-mentioned are the fatal dangers that can arise due to cables.
-However, even if you install cable protectors, you need to be careful and get them installed by a professional.
-Some of the ways in which you can avoid cable dangers will be discussed further.
+The above-mentioned are the fatal dangers of cables.
+However, even if you install cable protectors, you must be careful and get them installed by a professional.
+Some of how you can avoid cable dangers will be discussed further.

-These are the things you should keep in mind when installing cable management systems.
-Also, improve your sockets protection because power surges may cause permanent damages to your connected devices.
+You should keep these things in mind when installing cable management systems.
+Also, improve your socket protection because power surges may cause permanent damage to your connected devices.

-Acknowledging these important things while also installing the cable measures discussed above will ensure seamless cable concealment.
+Acknowledging these important things while installing the above cable measures will ensure seamless cable concealment.